At home in Nature

 Unsure about coming along?

 Expect a warm welcome!
-We understand that attending something for the first time can be full of uncertainties.
-Many people have come to the At Home in Nature programme on their own, and during each session we take steps to make everyone feels like they are seen and heard.
+We understand that attending something new can be full of uncertainty.
+Many people have come to At Home in Nature on their own.
+During each session we take steps to make everyone feel welcome and get to know each other better.
 There will be a chance to meet the facilitator on a call before the course begins and, if they wish, to be buddied up with another participant for the sessions.

 What people often take away: